wp-plugins/postman-gmail-extension/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send Gmail from GoDaddy and other hosts that block the standard mail (SMTP) ports.
+Send Gmail from GoDaddy and other hosts that block the standard mail (SMTP) ports with this add-on for the Postman SMTP plugin.

 == Description ==